gracewu42/survey_design/Survey design check list.md

 - [ ] 3. question too long?

-  - trim the question by 10%; keep only necessary words to faster the survey
+  - trim the question by 10% ([King, 2000](https://www.amazon.com/Writing-Memoir-Craft-Stephen-King-ebook/dp/B000FC0SIM)); Even if it is not complex, every word is still time.
+Keep only necessary words to faster the survey

 - [ ] 4. question unbalanced? leading or suggesting an answer?

-  - don't forget to mention the other side
+  - don't forget to mention the other side of information

 - [ ] 5. prestige bias (someone people have positive or negative opinion about)?

   - don't unnecessarily include someone who the repondents will support or oppose

+    > eg. "How much do you agree" is leading; you should ask "How much do you agree or disagree"

 - [ ] 6. universal?